What is the Cost-of-Living Crisis and Is There Anything You Can Do About It?

 Obviously, there was the pandemic.
 As the economy shut down, drastic actions were taken to keep people afloat.
 While deemed necessary by many, they have nonetheless proven costly.
 It’s estimated that our Covid-19 measures cost us between £310bn and £410bn.
 This equates to about £4,600 to £6,100 per person[7].

 The war between Russia and Ukraine also played a role.
-Europe was largely reliant Russia for oil and gas, and Ukraine for agricultural products[7].
+Europe was largely reliant on Russia for oil and gas, and Ukraine for agricultural products[8].
 As war emerged, and sanctions were levied, costs skyrocketed.

 How is the property market faring?